data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 XPath is able to select on the basis of descendants.
 Unlike CSS it is also able to:

-* select just the first (or any other offset) of a set of elements (`:nth-child` and `:nth-of-type` can only select the first with respect to a parent)
+* select just the first (or any other offset) of a set of elements. (`:nth-child` and `:nth-of-type` can only select the first with respect to a parent.)
+* select elements on the basis of the text they contain.
-* return the value of an attribute on a matched element
+* return the value of an attribute on a matched element.
-* return the text contained by matched elements
+* return the text contained by matched elements.

 These too require a general-purpose programming language to solve when using CSS selectors.